glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The number of $ASSET rewards recovered from the farm's own vault is equal to the total rewards minus the glw recovered from the pool.

+The number of GLW tokens earned by the farm in a week is equal to `glw_inflation * deposits_contributed / total_deposits`

 Clicking on another farm will update the view to show the details and week cards for that farm.